 RULES OF THE ROAD

-IV.
-No person operating a bicycle shall carry any package, bundle or article which prevents the driver from keeping at least one hand upon the handlebars.
+III.
+No person shall drive a motorcycle while carrying any package, bundle, or other article which prevents him from keeping both hands on the handlebars.

 IV.
 No driver shall carry any person, nor shall any person ride in a position which will interfere with the driving or control of the motorcycle or with the view of the driver.

 V. Any person who violates the provisions of paragraph I, II, or III of this section shall be subject to a fine of $75.

 Source.
 RSA 263:29-d.
 1967, 443:1.
 1981, 146:1; 479:48.
 2005, 177:37, eff.
 July 1, 2005.